Upper Bridal Veil Falls

 Some excellent, steep ice farming has been done to the right and to the left of Upper Bridal Veil.

 Approach by hiking the trail to the East or climbing Bridal Veil Falls to the upper bowl.
 The Upper Falls form up just right of the main falls.
 Descend by rappeling from bolts placed for ice farming projects (2 ropes).
 You can also hike West to a gully that heads down some moderate ice and snow.
-You can avoid rappeling the lower section by traversing the terraces a bit to get down to the Upper Falls basin.
+You can avoid rappeling the lower section by traversing the terraces a bit to get down to the bottom of the Upper Falls basin.

 A climber on the 1st pitch of the farmed ice.